jasonwarta/import-organizer/README.md

 ## Notes

-In the current version, import statements must match one of the following:
+In the current version, import statements must match one of the following regexes:

 ```js
 /import ({?\s?[{\sA-Za-z\-\_\,]+\s?}?) from (["'][@A-Za-z0-9\-\/\~\.]+["'])(;?)/